kahikatea-2020/Breakout-Room-4-23-04/README.md

 ##### Stretch
 - Randomly render a question based on the difference between the amount of times the question has been asked and the amount of times it has been answered correctly

+#### To go to other cards
+##### MVP
+- Increment the index by one and go to the next element of the array, or decrement it to go to the previous one
+###### Stretch
+- Go to a randomly assigned card based on the difference between between the amount of times the question has been asked and the amount of times it has been answered correctly